Gary Goff

-Gary Goff is an American football coach.
-He is the head football coach at McNeese State University in Lake Charles, Louisiana, a role he assumed in December 2021.
+Gary Goff (born July 19, 1973) is an American football coach.
+He was the head football coach at McNeese State University in Lake Charles, Louisiana for three seasons until 2024.
 Goff served as the head football coach at Tiffin University in Tiffin, Ohio from 2011 to 2018 and Valdosta State University in Valdosta, Georgia from 2019 to 2021.
 He led his 2021 Valdosta team the NCAA Division II Football Championship Game, where they lost to Ferris State.